What is EMDR Therapy?

 Who Could Benefit from EMDR Therapy?

 EMDR has been shown to be most helpful in those who suffer from trauma and post traumatic stress disorder (PTSD.)
-While EMDR Therapy was primarily established to help those suffering from PTSD, today EMDR has been found to help those suffering from addiction, grief, depression and many other issues.
+While EMDR Therapy was primarily established to help those suffering from PTSD, today EMDR has been found to help those suffering from grief, depression and many other issues.

 How to Get Started with EMDR Therapy